 The line fits also include a constant background component.
-This is included to account for weak lines that aren't included in the CHIANTI database but that must be present in the spectrum to account for the offsets in the minimum flux level observed in MEGS-A spectra.
-The most obvious example of this is the Fe XVIII 94 Å line explored in Appendix A. True continuum emission in this region of the EUV spectrum is negligible for the non-flaring Sun, accounting for well less than 1% of the emission in any individual line.
+This is included to account for weak lines that are not included in the CHIANTI database but that must be present in the spectrum to account for the offsets in the minimum flux level observed in MEGS-A spectra.
+The most obvious example of this is the Fe XVIII 94 Å line explored in the Appendix.
+True continuum emission in this region of the EUV spectrum is negligible for the nonflaring Sun, accounting for well less than 1% of the emission in any individual line.

-3. DEM ASSUMPTIONS AND CALCULATION
+3. DEM Assumptions and Calculation